microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/examples/v1.0-beta/Invoke-MgCreateOrGetCommunicationOnlineMeeting.md

 }

 # A UPN can also be used as -UserId.
-Invoke-MgCreateOrGetUserOnlineMeeting -UserId $userId -BodyParameter $params
+Invoke-MgBetaCreateOrGetUserOnlineMeeting -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgCreateOrGetCommunicationOnlineMeeting Cmdlet.
+This example shows how to use the Invoke-MgBetaCreateOrGetCommunicationOnlineMeeting Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).